 What you can do right now

-If you need help now please call Kids Helpline 1800 55 1800 or Lifeline on 13 11 14.
-If your friend is in immediate danger please call 000.
-For more information read our 'Emergency help' section.
+If you need help now, call Kids Helpline on 1800 55 1800 or Lifeline on 13 11 14.
+If your friend is in immediate danger, call 000.
+For more information, read our urgent help section.

 How can I be sure they need my help?

-If your friend tells you they are feeling suicidal or that they want to end their life, it’s important to take it seriously.
-It’s totally understandable that hearing your friend say this might make you feel overwhelmed or worried, especially if your friend is very upset or angry.
-However, if someone talks about wanting to die by suicide, the positive thing is that they are not keeping it to themselves; by telling someone they are most likely reaching out to you for help.
+If your friend tells you they’re feeling suicidal, you’ve got to take it seriously.
+Hearing them say this might make you feel overwhelmed or sick with worry, especially if they’re upset or angry.
+However, if someone talks about wanting to commit suicide, the positive thing is that they’re not keeping it to themselves, which means they’re reaching out for help.

 Things you can do

 Pick your moment

 Timing is everything when talking to someone about sensitive stuff.
 If possible, and if your friend is not in immediate danger, choose a time when you're both relaxed.
 If you're not sure what to say, you might try saying: 'I'm worried about you.
 You told me the other day you felt like ending your life.
 Do you still feel that way?'